-It takes tools, time, love, and a whole lot of hard work to grow a blog, just like growing a garden!
+It takes tools, time, love, and a whole lot of hard work to grow a blog, just like growing a garden.
 Here are some of the resources and tools that are used to create, share, and grow here at Green in Real Life blog.
-I’ve also included extra information and handy links for readers who are interested in taking their own adventure into websites, social media, photography, gardening, crafting, and more.
+There’s also extra information and handy links for readers who are interested in taking their own adventure into websites, social media, photography, gardening, crafting, and more.

 Creating and Sharing our Blog